okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-case-load/main/go/integrationsteps.md

 ### 1: The user clicks the sign-in page link

 The first step occurs when the user clicks the sign-in link.
 This link directs the user to the sign-in page where the Widget is embedded.
-On the sample application's landing page, this link is labelled **Login** and located on the top right corner of the page.
+On the sample application's landing page, this link is labelled **Login** and located in the upper-right corner of the page.

 ### 2: Get the data to initialize the Widget